google/WebFundamentals/src/content/en/updates/posts/2016/07/payment-request.md

 ![](/web/updates/images/2016/07/payment-request/1.png)

-## 1. Create a PaymentRequest instance
+### 1. Create a PaymentRequest instance
-When a  user taps on "Checkout", trying to make a payment, start a payment procedure by instantiating `PaymentRequest` instance.
+When a  user taps on "Checkout", start a payment procedure by instantiating `PaymentRequest`.

 {% highlight js %}
 var request = new PaymentRequest(supportedInstruments, details);
 {% endhighlight %}

-## 2. Show the native UI with .show()
+### 2. Show the native UI with .show()
 Show the native payment UI with `show()`.
-Within this UI, a user can determine a payment method or add a new one.
+Within this UI, a user can determine a payment method already stored in the browser or add a new one.

 {% highlight js %}
   request.show()